SarahZahran1/Verity/README.md

 Enterprises need internal assistants that don't hallucinate policy details or technical facts.
 Verity addresses this with:

-- **Hybrid retrieval** — dense (BGE) + sparse (BM25) search fused with Reciprocal Rank Fusion, followed by cross-encoder reranking.
+- **Hybrid retrieval** : dense (BGE) + sparse (BM25) search fused with Reciprocal Rank Fusion, followed by cross-encoder reranking.
-- **Guardrails** — a pre-retrieval scope check refuses off-topic questions before any retrieval runs; a post-retrieval confidence threshold on the rerank score refuses when retrieved context is weak.
+- **Guardrails**: a pre-retrieval scope check refuses off-topic questions before any retrieval runs; a post-retrieval confidence threshold on the rerank score refuses when retrieved context is weak.
-- **Conversational routing** — an intent classifier distinguishes new questions, follow-ups, acknowledgements, and off-topic messages, so the full RAG pipeline only runs when it's actually needed.
+- **Conversational routing**:  an intent classifier distinguishes new questions, follow-ups, acknowledgements, and off-topic messages, so the full RAG pipeline only runs when it's actually needed.
-- **Grounded generation** — the LLM is prompted to answer only from retrieved context, ignore instructions embedded in documents, and say what's missing rather than invent an answer.
+- **Grounded generation** : the LLM is prompted to answer only from retrieved context, ignore instructions embedded in documents, and say what's missing rather than invent an answer.
-- **Evaluation** — a RAGAS-style LLM-judge harness scores faithfulness, answer relevance, context precision, and context recall against a hand-built gold Q&A set, plus a separate retrieval-only recall/MRR benchmark.
+- **Evaluation** :  a RAGAS-style LLM-judge harness scores faithfulness, answer relevance, context precision, and context recall against a hand-built gold Q&A set, plus a separate retrieval-only recall/MRR benchmark.
-- **Two interfaces** — a Streamlit chat UI and a FastAPI backend, with Streamlit calling the API over HTTP instead of importing the pipeline directly.
+- **Two interfaces** :  a Streamlit chat UI and a FastAPI backend, with Streamlit calling the API over HTTP instead of importing the pipeline directly.

 ## Architecture